Sea Freight Costs Explained

 Watch Out!

 If you’re sent a list of items that you’ll be paying that’s as long as your arm and include multiple acronyms that you’ve never heard before and aren’t ever likely to need, be aware.
 You should clarify that the costs include everything you need to get the goods to and from where you want and that you won’t be charged any more.
-We’ve explained why this happens (and how to avoid it!) in detail in this post.
+We’ve explained why this happens (and how to avoid it!) in detail here.

 The most frequent of the hidden costs is deferment.
 This is a cost that you can be charged for having the shipping company pay the UK Duty & VAT to HMRC on your behalf before billing it to you directly.
 We don’t think it’s fair, so our company don’t add anything on for this.
 However, deferment can often be charged as a percentage so this can be a huge extra cost.
 We recently quoted for a shipment where the customer had previously been stung for a deferment bill that was bigger than that for the actual freight costs!